mdrhmn/react-dj-todoapp/README.md

         fields = ('id', 'title', 'description', 'completed')
 ```

-For any type of Django app, you can configure its own model as long as serializers are imported and  ```serializers.ModelSerializer``` model class parameter is defined
+For any type of Django app, you can configure its own model as long as serializers are imported and  ```serializers.ModelSerializer``` model class parameter is defined.

 For the views in ```todo/views.py```: